 If the ground is sloped toward the foundation, rather than away, some regrading may also be necessary.
 Or a swale (shallow ditch) or drainage trench can sometimes be used to direct surface runoff away from or around the building.

 Where nothing else will work, and water is entering through the basement walls or at the joint where the basement floor meets the walls, an interior drain system can be installed and connected to a sump pump.
 This requires cutting out a 6 in. strip of concrete around the basement perimeter to create a trench for an interior drain.
-In some cases, this is the only effective solution, short of excavating around the house.
-However, it is unlikely that you need to go this route.
+In some cases, this is the only effective solution, short of excavating around the house, typically a much more expensive and disruptive option.

 There are many companies that specialize in solving basement leakage.
 Avoid companies that sell a specific system that you probably don’t need.
 To get an independent inspection and recommended solution, you’ll need to hire a consultant with expertise in this area — typically an engineer (civil or geotechnical) or possibly an building contractor or architect.
 You need to find someone who works a lot with residential construction.
 Otherwise you may get a solution more appropriate for heavy commercial construction, with a price tag to match.